 Black Friday originated in the US and evolved along with Thanksgiving traditions.
 The day gained popularity because many people consider Thanksgiving as the official beginning of the annual holiday season and start preparing for Christmas from the day after Thanksgiving.

 It becomes enticing to shop for the holidays after Thanksgiving day, once the government set the event’s official date.
-Typically colleges, schools, and universities give students extended weekend off during Thanksgiving week.
+Typically colleges, schools, and universities give students extended weekends off during Thanksgiving week.
 Many government and private businesses give extended weekends to their employees, which encourages them to spend time with family and go shopping the day after Thanksgiving.

 The tradition of shopping for the upcoming holiday season the day after Thanksgiving became so ingrained in the culture that retailers worldwide started offering lucrative discounts for attracting people to their stores.
 Not long after, the practice of providing deals and discounts becomes familiar, and the Day after Thanksgiving becomes – what we call Black Friday.